Kelly Babstock: Professional

-Competing in the Connecticut Whale's inaugural game on October 11, 2015, Babstock scored a goal in the third period of a 4-1 win against the New York Riveters.
+Competing in the Connecticut Whale's inaugural game on October 11, 2015, Babstock scored a goal in the third period of a 4–1 win against the New York Riveters.
 Assisted by Kelli Stack, Babstock became the first Canadian-born player to score a goal in NWHL regular season play.
-Babstock was selected as a “media pick” to play in the 2017 NWHL All-Star Game.
+Babstock was selected as a "media pick" to play in the 2017 NWHL All-Star Game.
 Playing for Team Steadman, Babstock scored a goal at the 2nd NWHL All-Star Game, the only Canadian to do so.
-She also participated in the 2018 NWHL All-Star Game.
+She also participated in the 2018 NWHL All-Star Game, playing on Team Leveille.